ChristianVerdin/ChristianVerdin/README.md

 # Hi there 👋, I am Christian Verdin

 * Data Scientist
-* I have 5+ years of experience designing, developing, and delivering data science & ML solutions that provide real impact.
+* I have 6+ years of experience designing, developing, and delivering data science & ML solutions that provide real impact.
 * Proficient in SQL, R, Python, PySpark, creating dashboards, Cloud Computing (AWS/Azure); plus modern libraries and frameworks.
 * Experienced in strategic decision-making, product management, KPI development, budget oversight, and other critical business areas.
 * Strong communicator adept at presenting technical concepts to non-technical stakeholders to influence data-driven cultures.

 👯 I’m looking to collaborate on a project dealing with web scraping/web development and another with NFL data analysis.
-Feel free to reach out if you are interested
+Feel free to reach out if you are interested.

 📫 How to reach me: christiandverdin@gmail.com